-As a member of the firm’s Financial Services and Bankruptcy / Creditors’ Rights practice groups, Brooks Bossong works with banks, credit unions, direct lenders, and services with a focus on creditors' rights/special assets and regulatory compliance.
+As a member of the firm’s Financial Services and Bankruptcy / Creditors’ Rights practice groups, Brooks Bossong works with banks, credit unions, direct lenders, and servicers with a focus on creditors' rights/special assets and regulatory compliance.
 He represents financial institutions throughout North Carolina in the workout of troubled debt restructurings and regularly assists financial institutions facing government investigations and examinations.

 When workouts are no longer viable options in the problem loan context, Brooks is in court handling the recovery of debts and collateral (and defending creditors if borrowers or guarantors assert lender liability claims).
 Brooks has a statewide practice and is routinely in state and federal court (including bankruptcy court).

 In the business loan context, Brooks works on complex commercial matters with mixed collateral issues; in the consumer realm, Brooks and his team have significant experience managing extensive portfolios of consumer loans (including mortgages and non-home-secured obligations) for lenders and servicers.
 A large part of Brooks’ practice in both the commercial and consumer contexts consists of advising on compliance issues.

 Brooks’ experience includes:

 - commercial and consumer litigation with a focus on creditors’ rights

 - counseling lenders with respect to regulatory compliance issues

 - handling foreclosures (as trustee or as lender’s counsel), with experience working with complex servicing and participation agreements